Chart Color Schemes

 Slade Point is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Slade Point's cultural diversity was found to be below average, with 87.0% of its population being citizens, 88.4% born in Australia, and 94.1% speaking English only at home.
-Christianity was the predominant religion in Slade Point, making up 50.1% of people, compared to 56.8% across Rest of Qld.
+Slade Point had a culturally diverse population that was below average, with 87.0% of its residents being Australian citizens, 88.4% born in Australia, and 94.1% speaking English only at home.
+Christianity was the predominant religion in Slade Point, accounting for 50.1% of the population, compared to 56.8% across the rest of Queensland.
 The top three ancestry groups were English (27.6%), Australian (26.0%), and Other (9.8%).

 Frequently Asked Questions - Diversity